Abdoubenjy/Machine-Learning/README.md

 Part 1: Data Preparation and Model Training

 This section focuses on preparing the dataset and implementing a Linear Regression model to make predictions.
 The key tasks include:

-   1- Dataset Loading:
+1- Dataset Loading
 - Importing the dataset using Pandas.
-      - Checking for missing values and class balance (if applicable).
+- Checking for missing values and class balance.

 2- Feature Engineering:
 - Performing basic descriptive statistics.
-      - Transforming categorical classes into numeric values (if necessary).
+- Transforming categorical classes into numeric values.

 3- Data Splitting:
 - Splitting the data into training and testing subsets using train_test_split.

 4- Model Training:
 - Building a Linear Regression model using scikit-learn.
 - Training the model and evaluating it using Mean Squared Error (MSE).

 5- Custom Prediction Function:
 - Implementing a custom function to predict outputs using the learned weights and bias for validation.

 Part 2: Impact Analysis of Dataset Size and Missing Values This section explores the effect of dataset characteristics on the performance of the regression model.
 The primary analyses include: